We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

 New Feed URL

-SETTINGS BELOW HAVE PERMANENT CONSEQUENCES.
+SETTINGS BELOW HAVE PERMANENT CONSEQUENCES

-Enable PowerPress Media Players and Links
+Enable PowerPress media players and links

-Disable PowerPress Media Players and Links
+Disable PowerPress media players and links

 Episode Box Appearance

-If this is selected, you risk losing all your entered data if you try to publish an episode that has no media attached.
+Check this box to display all episode settings before the media is verified.
+Please note that if you select this option, you risk losing all your entered data if you try to publish an episode that has no media attached.
 This setting should only be enabled by very experienced PowerPress users.

 Blog Posts and Pages

 In this section, you can choose to place your player and links below or above your post content, disable them entirely, or put them in manually using the PowerPress shortcode.

 Decide whether you’d like to display your player and links in excerpts, hide the player and links altogether, or put the Media Player and links in the WordPress Excerpts.